Your Shield Against the State

 - Intentionally engages in provocative or offensive contact

-For instance, domestic assault can be hitting, kicking, choking, slapping, or threatening to do any of these types of harm.
+For instance, domestic assault can be hitting, kicking, choking, slapping, or threatening to do any harm.
 Domestic assault in Texas also includes reckless behavior and provocative or offensive conduct, such as pushing someone without initially intending to injure them.
 Domestic assault can also include getting in someone's space or pushing up against them in a sexually suggestive way.

-In situations where the offender allegedly committed aggravated domestic assault that caused serious bodily injury to another or that involved the use or exhibition of a deadly weapon, the offense is considered aggravated domestic assault.
-“Serious bodily injury” is harm like broken bones, loss of limbs, or injuries requiring surgery or hospitalization.
+In situations where the offender allegedly committed the aggravated domestic assault that caused serious bodily injury to another or involved using or exhibiting a deadly weapon, the offense is considered aggravated domestic assault.
+"Serious bodily injury" is harm like broken bones, loss of limbs, or injuries requiring surgery or hospitalization.